yuanhe772/ECE4960-Sp2018/Project3/ReadMe.md

  - ***gradientEsti. java:*** the script that implements different gradient etimation methods (Quasi-Newton, Secant, or hybrid Quasi-Newton for Power Law's parameter extraction) to render delta V vectors, and Hessian matrixes to the iterative solver.

- - ***dataIO.java:*** generate input data for Power Law, and EKV models; generate initial guesses as the input into the iterativeSolver; implemented file operations for auto-generating report.
+ - ***dataIO.java:*** generate data for Power Law, and EKV models; generate initial guesses for iterative solver; implemented file operations for auto-generating report.

  - ***directMatrixSolver.java:*** implement a direct matrix solver that is robust against ill-conditioned matrix.